guozijn/guozijn.github.io/pieces-of-light.md

 ---

 <div class="recognitions-intro">
-  <p>Here is a snapshot of the credentials and milestones I am proud of.
-Each one reflects a phase of learning or collaboration that shaped my journey.
-Click any card to explore in more detail.</p>
+  <p>Here’s a quick look at some credentials and moments, each marking a step of growth or collaboration along the way.
+Click any card to explore more.</p>
 </div>

 {% assign items = page.recognitions %}